Lost Churches Project - Medieval Funerary Excavation

 Housing: housed in a beautifully renovated hotel, 2-3 participants per room, with private bathrooms

-Meals: breakfast and dinner are served Mon-Fri at the hotel; traditional Romanian and Szekler cuisine; we can accommodate vegetarian diets
+Meals: breakfast and dinner are served Mon-Fri at the hotel; traditional Romanian and Szekler cuisine; we can accommodate vegetarian diets.
+However, we are NOT able to offer a vegan or gluten-free option.

 FIELD PROGRAM COST